Expatria-Technologies/PicoBOB-DLX/README.md

 In addition, the board has a USB micro connector for the 5V that is required for the BOB.
 There are also pushbuttons for BOOT and RUN for easy programming using the RP2040's built-in UF2 bootloader.

-### Please note that the GRBLHAL and Remora builds for the PicoBOB DLX are still under development.

 ## PicoBOB Overview

 <img src="/readme_images/Board_Overview.jpg" width="300">